Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

 Today, you’ll transfer to Porto, known as the “Unvanquished City” because the Romans or Moors never overtook it.
 According to 15th-century legend, the people of Porto donated all their meat to a military fleet departing for battle — leaving themselves with nothing but offal (tripas).
 Considering the sacrifice an ancestral badge of honor, Porto residents still proudly call themselves tripeiros.

-On a panoramic drive through Portugal’s second largest city, which includes its UNESCO-listed city center and a visit to a local market, you’ll get a feel for local culture and enjoy lunch at a local restaurant.
+On a panoramic drive through Portugal’s second largest city, which includes its UNESCO-listed city center and a visit to a local market, you’ll get a feel for local culture and enjoy lunch at a venue of your choice, with lunch money provided.
 One can’t visit Porto without enjoying its eponymous wine, of course, so you’ll also stop by a picturesque port wine cellar for a taste of the city’s signature beverage.
 You’ll also visit one of the top bookstores in the world, Livraria Lello (which inspired J.K.
 Rowling’s Harry Potter library), where you can peruse the shelves and admire the décor of this one-of-a-kind gem.
 Your afternoon is at leisure to delve deeper into Porto’s charms.

 Tour Lisbon’s famed monuments